amritsingh183/amritsingh183.github.io/_posts/2025-10-8-var-const-lifetimes.md

 ### The static_mut_refs lint

-In the Rust 2024 Edition, creating any reference to a `static mut` (either `&` or `&mut`) is forbidden by default through the `static_mut_refs` lint.
+The `static_mut_refs` lint is **deny-by-default**.
 This is because creating such references can lead to undefined behavior, even if you never use them.
 The compiler cannot guarantee safety when references to mutable statics exist.

 Old code that worked in previous editions: